Texas garage rock from the '60s

 This is interesting where guitar history is concerned.

 For a time, I was playing nothing but Jazzmaster guitars and learned about all things surf from the 1960s.
-That was when I lived in Florida.
-After moving to Texas, I did some searching if there was any Texas-specific music going on during the '60s, and oh yeah, there was.
+I did some searching if there was any Texas-specific music going on during the '60s, and oh yeah, there was.
 But it wasn't surf.
 That's a California thing.
 Texas had a garage/punk flavor going on instead.

 To be clear, this is '60s garage rock, which is very different from what most people think this style is supposed to sound like.
 Basically put, it's like surf rock but with a much more forward in-your-face vibe to it.